Lmx154/TASTM/README.md

 ### Main Components

 1. **`RocketSimulation` Class:**
-   - Handles rocket state, including speed, altitude, and environmental factors.
+   - Manages rocket state (speed, altitude, mass, thrust, gravity, and drag).
+   - Integrates scenario conditions affecting temperature, humidity, and drag.
-   - Includes methods for standby and launch simulations.
+   - Provides methods for standby and launch simulation.
-   - Supports scenario-based simulation with predefined conditions.

-2. **`update_speed`, `update_altitude`, `update_environmental_factors` Functions:**
+2. **Environment and Sensors:**
-   - Calculates speed, altitude, and environmental parameters dynamically based on the rocket's state.
+   - `update_environmental_factors()` calculates pressure, temperature, and humidity based on altitude and scenario.
+   - `generate_data()` simulates IMU (accelerometer, gyroscope), BME280 (temperature, pressure, humidity), and GPS readings.

 3. **Button Integration:**
-   - Toggles the rocket's state between standby and launch using a button input.
+   - Toggles rocket state between standby and launch when pressed.

 4. **NeoPixel Integration:**
-   - Indicates the current state with different colors (green for standby, red for launch).
+   - Indicates the rocket's current state (green for standby, red for launch).

 ## Customization

-- Adjust rocket parameters (e.g., mass, thrust) by modifying the `RocketSimulation` class.
-- Change the button GPIO pin in the `button = digitalio.DigitalInOut(board.D5)` line.
-- Modify the `simulation_scenario` variable to switch between different scenarios (e.g., "sunny_texas" or "cold_maine").
+- Change the `simulation_scenario` variable in `code.py` to switch between "sunny_texas" and "cold_maine".
+- Adjust `mass`, `thrust`, or `drag_coefficient` in the `RocketSimulation` class to simulate different rocket configurations.
+- Modify `delta_time` to change the simulation timestep and observe the effect on altitude and speed calculations.